Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

 A role assignment is the association of a role definition to a service principal.
 They can be created, listed, fetched individually, and deleted.

 ### KeyVaultAccessControlClient
-A `KeyVaultAccessControlClient` provides both synchronous and asynchronous operations allowing for management of role definitions and role assignments.
+A `KeyVaultAccessControlClient` manages role definitions and role assignments.

 ## Examples
 This section conntains code snippets covering common tasks: